xkxx/node-free-lastfm-mp3-downloader/README.md

 A command-line utility for downloading last.fm free recommmended mp3's

 *Requires* libxml-to-js.
-You can install it by: npm install libxml-to-js
+You can install it by: `npm install libxml-to-js`

-libxml-to-js has a weird bug that causes segmentation fault or errors like 'Object 0 has no method \'prefix\''.
-I can do nothing about it but to sugguest you try repeatly till it works.

 Usage
 -------